-7,100,000 pageviews
+7,360,000 pageviews

 The John Sexton Murder Case

 Ann Parlato was 94 and lived by herself in a white stucco house in the Regency Park section of New Port Richey, Florida.
 Just after midnight on September 17, 2010, one of Ann Parlato's neighbors heard a "thump" coming from her house.
-The next-door neighbor, alerted by the sound, saw, through Parlato's kitchen window, her "lawn man" standing at Parlato's sink.
-Thinking that the man in the window was doing chores around Parlato's house, the neighbor didn't call the police.
+The next-door neighbor, alerted by the sound, saw through Parlato's kitchen window her "lawn man" standing at Parlato's sink.
+Thinking that the man in the window was doing chores around Parlato's house the neighbor didn't call the police.
 He did, however, jot down the license number to the man's pickup truck.

-About eight hours after the next-door neighbor saw the man through Ann Parlato's kitchen window, another neighbor, Dori Cifelli, found Parlato's front door ajar.
-She entered the dwelling and saw, on the living room floor, a pair of legs sticking out from under a white sheet.
+About eight hours after the next-door neighbor saw the man through Ann Parlato's kitchen window another neighbor, Dori Cifelli, found Parlato's front door ajar.
+She entered the dwelling and saw on the living room floor a pair of legs sticking out from under a white sheet.
 This neighbor called 911.

 Police officers found a bludgeoned and stabbed elderly woman beneath the sheet.
 Ann Parlato's upper torso had been burned, she had defense wounds on her arms and hands and her fingernails were broken.
 Crime scene investigators encountered blood throughout the house.
 There were spatter patterns and stains on carpeting, walls, the ceiling fan and in the bathroom sink and shower stall.
 Officers recovered the cap from a bottle of bleach, and in a sink found cigarette butts and a pair of women's underwear.
-The victim's master bedroom had been ransacked and the killer had used Parlato's washing machine.
+The victim's master bedroom had been ransacked and the killer used Parlato's washing machine.
 Scattered throughout the dwelling were clippings from the dead woman's freshly mowed lawn.

-The next day, homicide detectives, after speaking to the next-door neighbor who had seen the lawn man through the kitchen window and jotted down the license number to his truck, questioned John Sexton at his Pasco, Florida home about a mile from the murder scene.
+The next day homicide detectives, after speaking to the next-door neighbor who had seen the lawn man through the kitchen window and jotted down the license number to his truck, questioned John Sexton at his Pasco, Florida home about a mile from the murder scene.
 When told that Ann Parlato had been murdered the 49-year-old suspect said, "Oh, wow, that's horrible.
 I kind of liked her."
 Sexton said he had befriended the elderly woman by mowing her yard.

-When asked where he was at midnight, September 27, Sexton yelled to his third wife Catherine, "What time did I get home, about 10:30?"
+When asked where he was at midnight, September 27, Mr. Sexton yelled to his third wife Catherine, "What time did I get home, about 10:30?"

 Catherine yelled back, "He's lying.
 He got home about 2 AM."

 During the interview Mr. Sexton's hands and legs were shaking.
 He had a fresh cut on his middle finger and the officers noticed what looked like a blood stain on his pants.
 The detectives asked the suspect to accompany them to the police station where he would be asked to provide a formal statement.
-Sexton said he had no problem doing that.
+Mr. Sexton said he had no problem doing that.

-At police headquarters, after being warned of his Miranda rights, an interrogator pressed Sexton regarding his whereabouts at midnight on the night of the murder.
+At police headquarters, after being warned of his Miranda rights, an interrogator pressed John Sexton regarding his whereabouts at midnight on the night of the murder.
 "I couldn't have been there at midnight," he answered.

 "A neighbor saw you in the kitchen."

-"I wasn't in the kitchen," Sexton insisted.
+"I wasn't in the kitchen," he insisted.

 "So the neighbor next door is absolutely lying?
 Seeing mirages or something?
 When he writes down your tag number?"